RashmiDulashani/Car-Rental-System/README.md

 ## 📖 Usage Instructions

 - Start the system and wait for the loading screen to complete.
-- Log in using a predefined user..
+- Log in using a predefined user.
 > Navigate through:
 - Cars – Add/edit/delete car records
 - Customers – Manage customer profiles
-- Rentals – Rent or return a car
 - View results in DataGridViews dynamically updated from Lists.

 ## 📌 Notes